 - 1. If requested and appropriately substantiated, EASA can approve Alternative Methods of Compliance for this AD. - 2.
-Based on the required actions and the compliance time, EASA have decided to issue a Final AD with Request for Comments, postponing the public consultation process until after publication. - 3.
+The results of the safety assessment have indicated the need for immediate publication and notification, without the full consultation process. - 3.
 Enquiries regarding this AD should be referred to the EASA Safety Information Section, Certification Directorate.
-E-mail: ADs@easa.europa.eu. - For any question concerning the technical content of the requirements in this AD, please contact: Airbus Helicopters (Technical Support) Aéroport de Marseille Provence 13725 Marignane Cedex, France, Telephone +33 (0)4 42 85 97 97, Fax +33 (0)4 42 85 99 66, E-mail: TechnicalSupport.Helicopters@airbus.com.
+E-mail: ADs@easa.europa.eu. - 4.
+For any question concerning the technical content of the requirements in this AD, please contact: Airbus Helicopters (Technical Support), Aéroport de Marseille Provence 13725 Marignane Cedex, France, Telephone +33 (0)4 42 85 97 97, Fax +33 (0)4 42 85 99 66, Web portal: https://keycopter.airbushelicopters.com > Technical Requests Management.